danieldimitriou/VacationRequestPortal/README.md

 | jane@example.com | password | Admin     |

-After providing the credentials, the user is authenticated and redirected to either the employee home page or to the administrator's home page based on the logged in user's type(either employee or admin).<br><br> The employee's home page includes all their previously sent vacation requests as well as a button to submit a new request.
+After providing the credentials, the user is authenticated and redirected to either the employee home page or to the administrator's home page based on the logged in user's type(either employee or admin).

+The employee's home page includes all their previously sent vacation requests as well as a button to submit a new request.
 If an employee submits a new request, an email is automatically sent to the administrator's email(this implementation assumes there's only 1 administrator. it could be improved by adding a column to the user table for their supervisor and getting their email.).

 When the administrator logs in, they can view a list of all users.
-Clicking on any of these users redirects to a page that allows the admin to update the user's information. <br><br>
+Clicking on any of these users redirects to a page that allows the admin to update the user's information.

 In both the employee and admin interfaces, a navigation bar appears that contains a link to the user's email notification.
 There, they can view their inbox and outbox emails, and the administrator can accept or deny requests that are in their inbox.
 After that, the email and the vacation request are updated, and the email no longer shows in the inbox.